vigory/local-mock-core/packages/local-mock-easy/README.md

 - 🎉**without proxy**, you do not need to map domain to local. (like: Charles Map Remote）
 - 🚀**devServer only**, you do not need to start the node server at the same time.
-- 🌻**One-click debugging**, through the local-mock-h5 plugin, you can start debugging on the mobile machine with one click.
+- 🌻**One-click debugging**, through the local-mock-easy plugin, you can start debugging on the mobile machine with one click.

 ## Get Started